ibanFR/RefactoringBadCode/README.md

     - Convert `toJsonString` method to an instance method of `DocumentElement` - improve encapsulation and support polymorphism.
     - Extract method `hasChildren` in `DocumentElement` class.
     - Create constructor `DocumentElement(String)` - pass arguments to the command on the constructor.
+    - Use `xPathString` field in `toJsonString` method - utilize instance fields for better encapsulation.
+    - Safe delete `xPathString` parameter from `toJsonString` method - remove unused parameters to clean up the method signature.